| Map |

 - when appropriate???

--- input text vs. output text
+-- text output

--- input spoken vs. output spoken
+-- spoken output

 - what's possible???

--- input text vs. output text
+-- text input vs. text output

--- input spoken vs. output spoken
+-- spoken input vs. spoken output

-- strengths & weaknesses???
+- strengths & weaknesses ???

 -- natural

--- training needed???
+-- training needed ???

--- is subset natural???
+-- is a subset natural ???

--- good for commands and queries
+-- good for commands and queries ???

--- ambiguous
+-- ambiguity

--- typing leads to errors
+-- typing leads to errots

--- noise can lead to errors
+-- noise can lead to arrows

 -- can train user with (NL) feedback